kaltura/playkit-js-cast-receiver/docs/features-to-your-receiver-app.md

 </html>
 ```

-> Important notice: you must return the `receiver.onLoad` default handler from this function with the manipulated data, unless it won't work!
+> **Important**: you must return the `receiver.onLoad` default handler from this function with the manipulated data, unless it won't work!

 ### Manage Stream Priority